hyperspy/hyperspy/doc/dev_guide.rst

 Work out what you want to contribute and break it down in to managable chunks.

-You may have a very clear idea of what you want to contribute but if you're not sure where to start you can always look through the issues andpull requests on the GitHub page (https://github.com/hyperspy/hyperspy/).
+You may have a very clear idea of what you want to contribute but if you're not sure where to start you can always look through the issues and pull requests on the `GitHub Page <https://github.com/hyperspy/hyperspy/>`_.
 You'll find that there are many known areas for development in the issues and a number of pull-requests are part finished projects just sitting there waiting for a keen new contributor to come and learn by finishing.